 “Our members were devastated first by the pandemic, and now by the greed of their bosses,” says Kurt Petersen, Co-President of UNITE HERE Local 11.
 “The industry got bailouts while we got cuts.
 Now, the hotel negotiators decided to take a four-day holiday instead of negotiating.
 Shameful.”

-The walkout comes after the biggest hotel in L.A., the Westin Bonaventure, came to an agreement just a day before contracts expired.
+The walkout comes after the biggest hotel in L.A., the Westin Bonaventure, came to an agreement with the union just a day before contracts expired.

 On June 8, hotel workers voted 96 percent in favor of authorizing a strike.
-The union is seeking to create a hospitality workforce housing fund, in addition to better wages, healthcare benefits, pension and safer workloads.
-In a UNITE HERE Local 11 survey, 53 percent of workers said that they either have moved in the past five years or will move in the near future because of soaring housing costs.
+The union is seeking to create a hospitality workforce housing fund, in addition to better wages, healthcare benefits, pension, and safer workloads.
+In a UNITE HERE Local 11 survey, 53 percent of workers said that they either have moved in the past five years or will move soon because of soaring housing costs.
 Hotel workers report commuting hours from areas like Apple Valley, Palmdale, California City, and Victorville.

 During the pandemic, hotels received $15 billion in federal bailouts and cut jobs and guest services such as daily room cleaning.
 In 2023, hotel profits in Los Angeles and Orange County exceeded pre-pandemic levels, yet hospitality workers continue to struggle to afford a place to live in the cities where they work.